file9.ai

 Transportation

-Morocco has a developed transportation infrastructure, including 48 airports and 2,067 km of railways, facilitating both domestic and international travel.
+Morocco has a developing transportation infrastructure, with numerous airports, ports, and railways facilitating domestic and international connectivity.

 Communications

-The communications sector in Morocco is rapidly modernizing, with a high percentage of the population having access to mobile and internet services.
+The communications sector in Morocco is expanding, with a significant percentage of the population using mobile and internet services.

 Key Metrics